PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 **Please note that the aforementioned Docker image refers to the official PaddleX image described in [Get PaddleX via Docker](../installation/installation.en.md#21-get-paddlex-based-on-docker), rather than the PaddlePaddle official image described in [PaddlePaddle Local Installation Tutorial](../installation/paddlepaddle_install.en.md#installing-paddlepaddle-via-docker).
 For the latter, please refer to the local installation instructions for the high-performance inference plugin.**

-#### 1.1.2 Installing the High-Performance Inference Plugin Locally:
+#### 1.1.2 Installing the High-Performance Inference Plugin Locally

 **To install the CPU version of the high-performance inference plugin:**